-- 1. Nullness Checker for null pointer errors (see Chapter 3, page 27) - 2.
-Initialization Checker to ensure all fields are set in the constructor (see Chapter 3.8, page 38) - 3.
-Map Key Checker to track which values are keys in a map (see Chapter 4, page 48) - 4.
-Optional Checker for errors in using the Optional type (see Chapter 5, page 52) - 5.
-Interning Checker for errors in equality testing and interning (see Chapter 6, page 54) - 6.
-Lock Checker for concurrency and lock errors (see Chapter 7, page 59) - 7.
-Index Checker for array accesses (see Chapter 8, page 70) - 8.
-Fake Enum Checker to allow type-safe fake enum patterns and type aliases or typedefs (see Chapter 9, page 80) - 9.
-Tainting Checker for trust and security errors (see Chapter 10, page 84) - 10.
-Regex Checker to prevent use of syntactically invalid regular expressions (see Chapter 11, page 87) - 11.
-Format String Checker to ensure that format strings have the right number and type of % directives (see Chapter 12, page 90) - 12.
-Internationalization Format String Checker to ensure that i18n format strings have the right number and type of {} directives (see Chapter 13, page 97) - 13.
-Property File Checker to ensure that valid keys are used for property files and resource bundles (see Chapter 14, page 103) - 14.
-Internationalization Checker to ensure that code is properly internationalized (see Chapter 14.2, page 104) - 15.
-Signature String Checker to ensure that the string representation of a type is properly used, for example in Class.forName (see Chapter 15, page 106) - 16.
-GUI Effect Checker to ensure that non-GUI threads do not access the UI, which would crash the application (see Chapter 16, page 109) - 17.
-Units Checker to ensure operations are performed on correct units of measurement (see Chapter 17, page 114) - 18.
-Signedness Checker to ensure unsigned and signed values are not mixed (see Chapter 18, page 118) - 19.
-Aliasing Checker to identify whether expressions have aliases (see Chapter 19, page 121) - 20.
-Purity Checker to identify whether methods have side effects (see Chapter 20, page 125) - 21.
-Constant Value Checker to determine whether an expression's value can be known at compile time (see Chapter 21, page 127) - 22.
-Reflection Checker to determine whether an expression's value (of type Method or Class) can be known at compile time (see Chapter 23, page 134) - 23.
-Subtyping Checker for customized checking without writing any code (see Chapter 24, page 138) - 24.
-Third-party checkers that are distributed separately from the Checker Framework (see Chapter 25, page 143)
+- 1. Nullness Checker for null pointer errors (see Chapter 3, page 29) - 2.
+Initialization Checker to ensure all @NonNull fields are set in the constructor (see Chapter 3.8, page 40) - 3.
+Map Key Checker to track which values are keys in a map (see Chapter 4, page 51) - 4.
+Optional Checker for errors in using the Optional type (see Chapter 5, page 55) - 5.
+Interning Checker for errors in equality testing and interning (see Chapter 6, page 57) - 6.
+Lock Checker for concurrency and lock errors (see Chapter 7, page 62) - 7.
+Index Checker for array accesses (see Chapter 8, page 73) - 8.
+Fake Enum Checker to allow type-safe fake enum patterns and type aliases or typedefs (see Chapter 10, page 87) - 9.
+Tainting Checker for trust and security errors (see Chapter 11, page 91) - 10.
+Regex Checker to prevent use of syntactically invalid regular expressions (see Chapter 12, page 94) - 11.
+Format String Checker to ensure that format strings have the right number and type of % directives (see Chapter 13, page 97) - 12.
+Internationalization Format String Checker to ensure that i18n format strings have the right number and type of {} directives (see Chapter 14, page 104) - 13.
+Property File Checker to ensure that valid keys are used for property files and resource bundles (see Chapter 15, page 110) - 14.
+Internationalization Checker to ensure that code is properly internationalized (see Chapter 15.2, page 111) - 15.
+Signature String Checker to ensure that the string representation of a type is properly used, for example in Class.forName (see Chapter 16, page 113) - 16.
+GUI Effect Checker to ensure that non-GUI threads do not access the UI, which would crash the application (see Chapter 17, page 116) - 17.
+Units Checker to ensure operations are performed on correct units of measurement (see Chapter 18, page 121) - 18.
+Signedness Checker to ensure unsigned and signed values are not mixed (see Chapter 19, page 125) - 19.
+Purity Checker to identify whether methods have side effects (see Chapter 20, page 129) - 20.
+Constant Value Checker to determine whether an expression's value can be known at compile time (see Chapter 21, page 131) - 21.
+Reflection Checker to determine whether an expression's value (of type Method or Class) can be known at compile time (see Chapter 23, page 138) - 22.
+Initialized Fields Checker to ensure all fields are set in the constructor (see Chapter 3.8, page 40) - 23.
+Aliasing Checker to identify whether expressions have aliases (see Chapter 25, page 145) - 24.
+Subtyping Checker for customized checking without writing any code (see Chapter 26, page 149) - 25.
+Third-party checkers that are distributed separately from the Checker Framework (see Chapter 27, page 154)